andrdru/pnf/README.md

 # PNF Not a Framework

-PNF not a framework.
-PNF not a CMS.
-PNF not a completed web-site.
-PNF just helps you to create web-application in PHP a little bit easily.
+Tiny library helps you make web-application in PHP a little bit easily.

 **PNF is PHP basis for development.**

 ## What for?
-Some things in PHP development is boring.
+Some things in PHP development are boring.
 Goal is make it as simple as possible.

-## PNF helps with:
+## Features:
 * switching HTML templates
 * URL routing
 * processing form data